Tower Gaps in Multicolour Ramsey Numbers: Acknowledgments

 \section{Acknowledgments}

-We thank Bhargav Narayanan for helpful conversations on this topic.
+We thank Bhargav Narayanan for helpful conversations on this topic and the anonymous referees for their detailed and invaluable feedback, especially regarding the organization of the first two sections.
 The first author was supported in part by Simons Foundation grant 332622.
 The first and fourth authors were supported in part by NSF Grant CCF-1814409 and NSF Grant DMS-1800521.
 The second author was supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Cluster of Excellence) and by EPSRC grant EP/V007327/1.
 The third author was supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 428212407.